The Case for Microcaps: A Niche Worth Exploring

 This then leads to limited competition, which allows smart individual investors to dominate the niche, and gives them unique resources, such as the ability to interview management teams, attend conferences, etc. In a given year, there are over a dozen high quality microcap conferences to attend, for investors to network, interview management teams, and identify great investments.

-Less competition also contributes to a first mover advantage, as microcap investors can essentially front-run institutions to invest in the next great companies.
+Less competition also contributes to a first mover advantage, we know as investors why microcaps can essentially front-run institutions.
+We invest in the next great companies.
 In Geo’s experience, we usually end up selling our fully-grown multi-baggers to incoming “big money”, which aggressively bids prices upwards once a stock grows to their size requirement.

 Limited competition also creates more inefficiency (and correspondingly more return potential), simply because there aren’t high-powered institutions trying to value every stock down to the penny.
 This paper by O’Shaughnessy Asset Management outlines the dynamic by which lack of institutional participation contributes to inefficiencies in the microcap space.